Saint Joseph's Hawks men's basketball: History

 Men's basketball is the most popular sport at Saint Joseph's University.
 The Hawks have competed in 21 NCAA Tournaments and 16 NIT Tournaments.
 Throughout the school's history, 29 different players have been drafted into the NBA.
 The Hawks have been ranked 77 times in their history, 51 of which have been in the top 10.

 The Hawks appeared in 11 NCAA Tournaments between 1959 and 1974.
 They were coached by Hall of Fame coach "Dr. Jack" Ramsay from 1955 to 1966.
 Ramsay compiled a 234–72 record in his 11 years at Saint Joseph's.
 They reached the Final Four in 1961 (although their 1961 third-place finish was later revoked by the NCAA).
 Ramsay went on to coach several NBA teams and won the 1977 NBA Championship.

 Jack McKinney took over after Ramsay left and led the Hawks to four more NCAA tournaments between 1969 and 1974.

 Following the 1974 season, the Hawks, with 11 fellow larger schools from the Middle Atlantic Conference, formed the new East Coast Conference.

 Bob Kearney and Tony Costner celebrate their upset win over 1-seed DePaul at the 1981 NCAA tournament.

 In 1980–81, the Hawks, led by coach Jim Lynam, finished in second place in ECC play and won the ECC Tournament to receive a bid to the NCAA tournament.
 As a #9 seed, the Hawks defeated Creighton in the first round and upset the #1 seeded and #1 ranked DePaul to reach the Sweet Sixteen.
 The Hawks defeated Boston College to advance to the Elite Eight before losing to eventual national champion Indiana.
 Lynam also left the Hawks to enjoy a long career as a coach and executive in the NBA.

 Saint Joseph's joined the Atlantic 10 Conference prior to the 1982–83 season.

 The Hawks' basketball program has also produced several NBA coaches.
 The first St. Joseph's player to become a professional team coach was George Senesky, who led the Philadelphia Warriors from 1955 to 1958.
-When Jack Ramsey left Saint Joseph's in 1968 he became the head coach of the Philadelphia 76ers.
+When Jack Ramsay left Saint Joseph's in 1968 he became the head coach of the Philadelphia 76ers.
 Ramsey then coached the Buffalo Braves from 1972 to 1976 before moving to the Portland Trail Blazers where he won the NBA championship in 1977.
 This victory upset the favored 76ers who featured Julius Erving and George McGinnis.
 From Portland he moved on to coach the Indiana Pacers from 1986 to 1988, after which he retired.